 I canít do a respectable job covering the world of utensils or mixing bowls or cutlery because there are too many to discuss.
 Just pay attention and little by little you will acquire a full collection of essentials.
 And donít buy the cheap stuff.
 Think of German or Swiss or Swedish cutlery.
 Buy only storage containers that are robust and suitable for the freezer, the microwave oven and the dishwasher.
 The best products of that category that we have found are made by Rubbermaid®.
 Buy some good quality wooden spoons for stirring the contents of pots, pans and skillets as that will avoid damaging the non-stick surfaces.
 A hard, thin polymer spatula with a fairly sharp front edge is the optimal tool to use with non-stick skillets.
 Finally, no tool, e.g. a potato peeler, should ever be uncomfortable to use.
 Again, avoid cheap products, for in the long run they are no bargain, for they will hurt your hands, rust soon after purchase and break within a year or two, e.g. can openers.

 Use the Internet to seek out specialty products that you will never see in any department store or even typical kitchen store.
 Stores and Internet web sites that carry commercial quality restaurant equipment are the very best places to look.
-For example, I paid $1400 for my commercial vacuum sealer as an Internet purchase from a company named Pleasant Hill Grains®, when I might have purchased a FoodSaver® unit at Wal-Mart® for a mere $150.
+For example, I paid $1400 for my commercial vacuum sealer in 2007 as an Internet purchase from a company named Pleasant Hill Grains®, when I might have purchased a FoodSaver® unit at Wal-Mart® for a mere $150.
 Why?
 First, my unit never needs maintenance.
 It will run virtually forever.
 It is fast.
 It has variable controls to accommodate virtually any need and useful accessories.
 It handles very small to very large bag sizes that cost only a few cents each (3 to 10 cents depending on the bag size) instead of the FoodSaver® type that typically cost at least 25 cents per bag.
 Do you get the idea?
 I use it extensively.

 The high initial cost is quickly seen to be intelligent because of time saved and lower consumable costs.
 A difference of even 15 cents per bag translates to $15 for every 100 bags you use.
 In a typical year I use between 800 and 1000 bags.
 And remember my vacuum sealer wonít break, need maintenance or replacement.
 Thus I save $135 on average each year in consumable cost, and I will be doing vacuum sealing for many years.
 The time I save is an intangible but a very important intangible, for I find myself ready to tackle the processing of large volumes of food with no concerns about required processing time.
 This is a quality of life consideration, with excellent additional downstream benefits.